aidan-palmer/aidan-palmer.github.io/_posts/2024-03-25-compile-kernel.md

 ### Download the kernel source and install packages

-Download the kernel version of your preference from [kernel.org](https://www.kernel.org/) If you're note sure which version to get, go with the latest longterm release.
+Download the kernel version of your preference from [kernel.org](https://www.kernel.org/) If you're not sure which version to get, go with the latest longterm release.

 Right click on the tarball link, copy the link address, and paste it into your terminal like this:
 ```bash